-Between commercial off the shelf systems, home-grown applications that your organization creates and maintains, and systems where you’ve made significant modifications, the amount of systems to be patched can be gargantuan.
-Additionally, the number of patches available to be installed on each of these systems can be overwhelming for an organization.
+Between commercial off the shelf systems (COTS), home-grown applications your organization creates and maintains, and systems where you’ve made significant modifications, there can be a gargantuan number of things to patch.
+Additionally, the number of patches available to be installed on each of these systems can be overwhelming.
 Too often, it can feel like a losing battle.

 It’s Patch Time

 Ultimately, a risk-based approach to patching is the best choice for most companies as part of an effective security program.
 But try doing a search to hire a “patch manager,” and you’re going to come up with very few results, since it isn’t typically any one person’s job.
 It can be challenging to find the expertise within your organization to understand all of the variables and set up a patching schedule that works.

 Generally, your risk analysis should include the following:

 - If the patch or update is supposed to add functionality, is that functionality something that your business actually needs?